 Bath Fan Installation: An Overview

 Installing a bath fan is probably not the easiest of tasks for a first time home project, but it can be a DIY project if you would like to save money on installation.
-For example, if you’ve purchased a new home and the home has a loud, noisy or inefficient bathroom fan, you may prefer to replace it with a quiet bathroom fan that also provides light and heat.
-If you do choose to install the bathroom fan on your own, the process of installing a new bath fan will be easier as steps 1-4 below will already be completed.
+For example, if you’ve purchased a new home and the home has a loud, noisy or inefficient bathroom fan, you may prefer to replace it with a quiet bathroom fan with light and heat.
+If you do choose to install the bathroom fan on your own, the process of installing a new bath fan will be easier as steps 1-4 below will already be completed

 If you have an attic, you’ll want to position the fan flush with a joist, and outline the fan using a pencil or marker.
 You’ll then cut the appropriate size space using a small saw.
 If you don’t have an attic, simply use a stud finder to determine the location of the joist.
 Pencil the outline of the fan from inside the bathroom and cut out the space.

 Using the joist as an anchor, attach the fan to it with screws.
 If there is insulation present, you’ll need to cut or push it back so that there is at least six inches between the fan and the existing insulation.
 Use a 2x4 to sit between joists for added safety, ensuring the insulation is away from the fan.

 3. CUT YOUR ROOF HOLE

 Using the roof cap and tailpipe as a guide, draw an appropriate sized circle on the interior of the roof.
 You’ll need to then drill a small hole so that you can saw out the circle for the bath fan roof cap.

 4. REMOVE SHINGLES